a-sadegh63/iv-select/README.md

 ***Key Features of iv_select***
 * Enhancing native selects with search.
 * Enhancing native selects with a better multi-select interface.
-* Extremely simple and light. only 16.7 kB.
-(11.9 kB minified version)
+* Extremely simple and light. only 36 kB.
+(22.5 kB minified version)
 * Styled with [w3.css](https://www.w3schools.com/w3css/default.asp)
 * Use native jQuery val function to set select value
+* Use the iv_settings object to hold project properties and every element's settings and styles
 * Use tooltip to handle invalid user enties
 * Various extended functions